saipan17/Java-Programss/README.md

 9.Write a program to sort the elements of array in asending order.

 10.Write a program to sort the elements of array in desending order.

+11.Write a program to find the duplicate elements from an array ?